 — Tommy John (Sports Illustrated, August 1978)

-John went through months of rehabilitation, fighting through the frustration of more than a half year of numbness of two paralyzed fingers.
-Feeling in his fingers eventually returned in July 1975 and by the start of 1976, he was back in the Dodgers’ starting rotation.
+John went through months of rehabilitation, fighting through the frustration of more than a half year of numbness in two paralyzed fingers.
+Feeling in his fingers eventually returned in July 1975, and by the start of 1976, he was back in the Dodgers’ starting rotation.

 1976-78: John’s Final Seasons in Los Angeles